AndrewTweddle/CodingChallenge/readme.md

       * with a csv file per pattern
     * composite_classifications/
       * classification patterns, as above, but for the composite family + model
+  * output/
+    * results.txt      - the JSON output file produced by my algorithm
+  * comparison/        - sub-folders for the results file of other entrants to the challenge, along with details of the comparison
+    * aaron_levin
+    * alex_black

 ### Python scripts and folders